-- 1. Park the machine on a level surface to ensure that the oil drains completely. - Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 3.
+- 1. Park the machine on a level surface to ensure that the oil drains completely. - Disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 3.
 Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 4.
-Drain the oil from the engine (Figure 39).
+Drain the oil from the engine (Figure 37).